brendanhay/gogol/gogol-dfareporting/README.md

 ## Description

-A client library for the DCM/DFA Reporting And Trafficking API.
+A client library for the Google DCM/DFA Reporting And Trafficking.

 ## Contribute